-- The quay line productivity of each terminal under Scenario A falls within the limits that would be reasonably expected of an origin-destination terminal.
-The quayline productivities under Scenario B1-D1 are also considered reasonable into the future where future productivity enhancements are realised, albeit some considered to be at the upper end of what may be achievable. - The crane productivity of each terminal falls within what may be reasonably expected of a productive terminal in the future where crane utilisation of 45% can be achieved and consistently maintained. - Under Scenario A the optimum terminal capacity is reached in the following years (subject to assumptions made, including fleet profile, crane deployment etc):
+- The berth capacity of each terminal is ultimately dictated by a cap formed by the assumed minimum crane spacing and maximum annual crane productivity.
+The point at which this cap becomes apparent is dependent on assumptions around crane productivity, crane allocation, berth utilisation and the forecast fleet - The quay line productivity of each terminal under Scenario A falls within the limits that could be reasonably expected of an origindestination port.
+The quay line productivities under Scenario B1 -C are considered reasonable into the future providing that future productivity enhancements are realised. - Under Scenario A, the optimum terminal capacity is reached in the following years (subject to assumptions made, including fleet profile, crane deployment etc):